 Spille is a 5-mile-long sandy beach that means you’ll never feel crammed in, even during the hottest summer days.
 Sections of the beach have sun-loungers and parasols available, and there are restaurants.

-The village of Spille is also a charming spot to visit, with friendly locals and quaint cafes to enjoy a coffee.
+The village of Spille is also a charming spot to visit, with friendly locals and quaint cafes where you can enjoy a coffee.

-You can reach the island by car from Durres, and it will take around half an hour.
+You can reach the island by car from Durres, which will take around half an hour.

-Which of these Albania beaches will you relax at?
+Which of these best Albania beaches will you relax at?